voothi/20250902105308-anki-no-tts/README.md

 -   **Zero Configuration**: Just install and it works.
 -   **Global Mute**: Disables all TTS triggers across all decks and note types.
 -   **Easily Toggled**: Enable or disable the effect by simply toggling the add-on in Anki's add-on manager.
+-   **No Template Editing**: Silences audio without requiring any changes to your card templates.

 [Back to Top](#table-of-contents)